-- Avoid narrow aisles because make difficult to create uniform air conditions.
-They must be at least 2 m wide. - Distance between the top tier and ceiling must be at least 2 m to give enough space to the incoming cold air to mix and warm up without affecting the birds.
+- Avoid narrow aisles because they make it difficult to create uniform air conditions.
+They must be at least 6.5 feet (2 m) wide. - Distance between the top tier and ceiling must be at least 6.5 feet (2 m) to give enough space to the incoming cold air to mix and warm up without affecting the birds.

-There is always better air conditions and circulation in aviaries with wider aisles rather than narrow ones
+There is always better air conditions and circulation in aviaries with wider aisles rather than narrow ones.

-Tips for ventilation in free-range houses
+Tips for Ventilation in Free-Range Houses

-- ▶ When pop-holes are open run the house at low level of negative pressure. - ▶ Use natural / curtain ventilation during mild weather. - Evaporative cooling pads may not be the best option for a free-range house in hot weather.
-Options could be using high pressure fogging systems and / or circulation fans. - ▶ Wide houses could be problematic (< 12 m wide) - Negative pressure is not the only option for cold weather ventilation: positive (blowing air inside the house) or neutral pressure systems (blowing in and out air at the same time).
+- > When pop-holes are open run the house at low level of negative pressure. - Use natural or curtain ventilation during mild weather. - Evaporative cooling pads may not be the best option for a free-range house in hot weather.
+Options could be using high pressure fogging systems and / or circulation fans. - Wide houses could be problematic (> 130 feet / 40 m wide) - Negative pressure is not the only option for cold weather ventilation: positive (blowing air inside the house) or neutral pressure systems (blowing in and out air at the same time).